 Hoomaluhia Botanical Garden

-If you’re looking for an outdoor activity that will be fun for everyone, yet isn’t the beach, then the Hoomaluhia Botanical Garden is a wonderful choice.
+If you’re looking for an outdoor activity that will be fun for everyone yet isn’t the beach, then the Hoomaluhia Botanical Garden is a wonderful choice and one of the many things to do near Kailua.
 This garden contains many local florae, but also flora from other tropical regions around the world.

 You can sign up for various craft classes and even print a bird checklist if you are interested in bird watching for the native species in the area.